 The global Internet is comprised of independent networks that connect to one another.
 Its distributed nature makes measuring any aspect of the Internet on a global scale difficult.
 There are many people, projects and organizations that are collecting data on various facets of the Internet, but there’s no single site that provides a curated set of insights.
-So, to help everyone gain deeper, data-driven insight into the Internet, we’re building Internet Society Pulse as a way to collate some of the key information about the health, availability and evolution of the Internet.
+So, to help everyone gain deeper, data-driven insight into the Internet, we’ve built Internet Society Pulse as a way to collate some of the key information about the health, availability and evolution of the Internet.
 Find out more here.

 Where does the Internet Society get the data that is presented on Internet Society Pulse?

 The majority of our data comes from several trusted third-party organizations.
 Please see the Data Partners section for more information on the data curated by the Internet Society Pulse platform and the organizations that collect it.
 In addition to this third-party data, we perform some measurements ourselves, which enables us to present data on technology adoption trends on the web (Topsites measurements for IPv6, TLS1.3, HTTPS).

 How does Internet Society Pulse define Internet shutdowns?

 We use AccessNow’s definition of Internet shutdowns to guide our work:

 For the purposes of Internet Society Pulse, regional and national scale disruptions to Internet connectivity are included in this definition, as well as application-level blocking and content blocking, where Internet connectivity remains available but access to certain websites or applications is limited.